Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 Final Words “You don’t execute QSLCL.
 You let silicon interpret it.”

-Disclaimer Use only on hardware you own.
+Disclaimer Use only on hardware you own for modification.
 For research/testing.
 Not for exploiting or bypassing security for no reason.